folio-org/stripes-components/lib/IfInterface/readme.md

 # IfInterface

-Yields the child elements only if the interface named in the `name` prop is present for the current session.
+Yields the child elements, only if the interface named in the `name` prop is present for the current session.
 If the `version` prop is also provided, then the interface is required to be available in a version that is compatible with the specified version: the same major version, and the same or higher minor version.

 ## Usage